nhnajmul17/nhnajmul17/README.md

 Hi there 👋 I'm Najmul Hasan

-I am an enthusiastic JavaScript developer with knowing some framework for the frontend and the backend.
-I know Basic Python but basically a MERN Stack developer.
-I always focus on learning new technology.
-I have completed my graduation in Electrical and Electronic Engineering from Eastern University.
-I have done some projects with React, MongoDB, Express, Bootstrap, firebase.
+I am an enthusiastic _JavaScript_ developer with knowing some framework for the frontend and the backend.
+Though I know basic of python however MERN Stack development grabbed focus and I have build 3 big Mern stack projects using _React, MongoDB, Expressjs,_ Bootstrap, firebase.

 <!--